MohanKumar755/QRdecomposition-EXP-8/README.md

 ## Program:
 ```
+#Write a python program To implement QR decomposition algorithm using the Gram-Schmidt method.
+#Developed by :Mohankumar.s
+#REG NO : 2305002014

 def QR Decomposition(A):
     n, m A. shape # get the shape of A
     Q= np.empty((n, n)) # initialize matrix Q